werf/werf/docs/pages/reference/registry/tag.md

 **NOT AVAILABLE** `werf tag` command currently not reimplemented from Ruby.

-When werf builds images, the result is a build cache — a set of image layers.
+When Werf builds images, the result is a build cache — a set of image layers.
 To create a final image and assign a specified docker tag (see more about image naming [here]({{ site.baseurl }}/reference/registry/image_naming.html)) use `werf tag` command.

 You might want to create a named images for built images with `werf tag` command to push these named images with command other than [werf push command]({{ site.baseurl }}/reference/registry/push.html).
 For example with [docker push](https://docs.docker.com/engine/reference/commandline/image_push/).